Secrets the Auto Insurance Company Adjuster Doesn’t Want You to Know About Your Car Accident Claim

 In the past, I’ve used a family attorney for things like wills, taxes and real estate sales.
 Do I really need to work with an attorney who focuses his practice in accident and injury law?

 Just as different doctors have different specialties to treat different illnesses, attorneys generally specialize in specific aspects of the law.
-You wouldn’t ask your family doctor to perform brain surgery, so don’t expect your brother-in-law, tax attorney to handle an accident claim.
+You wouldn’t ask your family doctor to perform brain surgery, so don’t expect your brother-in-law tax attorney to handle an accident claim.
 When taking on a big insurance company, you need a team who knows what they’re up against, and how to best represent your case.
 We keep up with current laws, court decisions, and regulations affecting accident and injury cases.
-We’re the ones to call.

 My medical bills are piling up, and my credit is being jeopardized.
 What can I do to stop the bill collector’s calls?